viktorgullmark/exilence-next/README.md

 ```
 npm install
 npm start (to serve the project)

-npm run release (optional, to build the installer for production)
+(optional, to build the installer for production)
+[if not on linux]: npm run release
+[if on linux or having issues with `npm run release`]: npm run release-dev
 ```
 NOTE: Running a build using node versions newer than v14 seem to fail on MacOS and Linux.
 For development on these platforms, it's recommended to use v14.16.1 (Latest LTS).